History & Moving Forward: Public Engagement

 Beginning in 2004, the new PCCAC engaged in a three-year effort to solicit community input.
 Dozens of meetings were held.
 Appointees to the PCCAC estimate that more than 1000 voices were heard.
 There was significant coverage of the proceedings by the media, most pointedly the community papers.
 The #1 recommendation of that committee was construction of a bridge across PCH.
 This recommendation was qualified only by a statement that “the Committee is not opposed to a further neutral assessment of the feasibility, safety and efficacy of an over- crossing as compared with other possible alternatives.”

-2016-Present: Park Built - Where's Our Bridge?
+2016-2022: Park Built - Where's Our Bridge?

 • 2016: Feasability study examines all options to meet the Coastal Commission's requirement for beach access and concludes that a bridge is the most feasible and effective means of enabling people to cross PCH.